I’m Vivian.

 An IA-Based Approach and Solution

 We did a deep dive on how they're different from other medical websites and leaned in on that.
-Working directly with their board of directors, our team provided a long-term vision for their scope of topics and explored different and flexible approaches to their growing IA.Modules were created to be integrated into the site over time as their category library grows via style tiles.
+Working directly with their board of directors, our team provided a long-term vision for their scope of topics and explored different and flexible approaches to their growing info architecture.Modules were created to be integrated into the site over time as their category library grows via style tiles.
 Remember watsonx?
 Our team researched various way to leverage it to create a more dynamic and interactive experience that span beyond a simple Q&A with time-based pop quizzes, facts and more.Please click on the images below to view in a larger format.

 Understand the Science high fidelity wires for the desktop version of their website.